 To the north of the Arena Site, West Century Boulevard provides an east-west roadway connection through the City of Inglewood.
 From 1938 until 2013, except for a few years during World War II, the Hollywood Park horse racetrack operated on approximately 240 acres of land north of West Century Boulevard, and east of South Prairie Avenue.
 For a number of years prior to the closure of the track, it was apparent that the current and future economics of horse racing, combined with the increasing value of the property, would result in closure and redevelopment of the Hollywood Park property.
 In anticipation of the expected closure of the racetrack, the City approved and adopted the Hollywood Park Specific Plan (HPSP) on July 8, 2009.
+North of the Project Site, the HPSP area is planned for the location of the City of Champions Stadium and a mix of commercial, office, retail, residential, mixed use, civic, and recreational development.
 The HPSP was amended September 23, 2014, and then further amended through approval of an ordinance that adopted the City of Champions Revitalization Initiative on February 24, 2015.
-Based on the
+The Stadium at Los Angeles Sports and Entertainment District at Hollywood Park (Stadium) is scheduled to be completed in 2020.